RAIN-LX/ViewshedCalculator/README.md

 3. Add .tif file, create point shapefile, add an initial testing point.
 4. Familiarize with spatial analyst viewshed tool
 5. Project .tif to coordinate system with Z coord system
-6. What should the observer height be given that we will be using low-oblique aerial imagery? assume 6 meters for testing.
+6. What should the observer height be given that we will be using low-oblique aerial imagery?
+(This is not an input option in the regular viewshed geoprocessing tool)
-7.
+8. Python script for a single point can be scraped from the actual viewshed geoprocessing tool
+9. The script is identical for a polyline feature, as well
+10. If we can input a line to the tool by default, what's the point of using a script?
+11. From what I can tell, the value of using a python script would be in specifying fields like maximum viewing distance, observer height, etc, which aren't accessible through the normal tool inputs (or for making a standalone script)
+12. These options *are* accessible by tool input through the geodesic viewshed tool, but the geodesic viewshed tool can't run in the GIS online VM due to processing issues.
+13.